Sports events around the world hit by coronavirus pandemic

 * The Paris and Barcelona marathons were postponed.

+* The Penn Relays, set to be held from April 23-25, are cancelled for the first time in the track event’s 125-year history.
+The Mt.
+SAC Relays and Florida Relays, also scheduled for April, and the March Texas Relays, are all cancelled.

-* The final qualification tournament in Taiwan for the Olympics was put back from April to June 17-21, while the March 22-26 qualification event in Arizona was postponed here
+* The final qualification tournament in Taiwan for the Olympics was put back from April to June 17-21, while the March 22-26 qualification event in Arizona was postponed.

 * Japan’s professional league postponed the start of the season.